Framed BPS States: Hilbert spaces, halos, and wall-crossing

 We will see in Section \ref{sec:Formal-line-operators} that the strong positivity conjecture (even in a weakened form) has far reaching, beautiful consequences for the framed and standard BPS spectrum.
 There is strong evidence it is true for all theories in the $A_1$ class, in a very non-trivial fashion.
 Another fact which appears to be true in all our examples is that for a fixed line operator the spaces $\CH_{u,L,\zeta,\gamma}^{\rm BPS}$ are only nonvanishing for a finite number of charges $\gamma$.
 That is, there are only a finite number of nonvanishing framed BPS invariants for a fixed line operator.
 We have no simple field-theoretical argument to justify this statement, but we suspect that this finiteness property might be universally true in field theory.
 However, it must be admitted that all our evidence is based on the $A_1$ class of theories.
-This is one reason why it is important to understand better the higher rank theories in the class $\CS$, a project to which we hope to return.
+This is one reason why it is important to understand better the higher rank theories in the class $\CS$, a project to which we hope to return. \footnote{Recently (August 2012) it has been shown by Diaconescu et. al. that for pure $SU(K)$ gauge theories the no-exotics conjecture is in fact true.}

 A final observation is in order.
 Spin characters have been studied recently in the literature, but always in the context of field theory rather than supergravity.
 Our construction suggests one reason why the field theory case is preferred: in supergravity there is no $SU(2)_R$ symmetry available, hence no way of constructing a protected spin character.